 And you can go ahead and use them however you’re going to use them, perhaps embedding them in a webpage as an image gallery or creating a collage panel like the one at the top of the page or a more traditional sequential proof sheet.

 This is by no means the only way to extract still images from video–there are quite a few apps out there that can do it.
-And it doesn’t have some of the bells and whistles some of the dedicated apps have, like embedded video timestamps or outputting as a single proof sheet.
-But using MPEG StreamClip to do it is one of the simplest and cheapest.
+I’ve also posted how to save individual JPG frames from video using Lightroom.
+And MPEGStreamclip is now old software and doesn’t have some of the bells and whistles some of the dedicated apps have, like embedded video timestamps or outputting as a single proof sheet.
+But using MPEG StreamClip to do it is one of the simplest and cheapest ways to do it.

 Here’s the link again to download MPEG StreamClip directly from the developer’s site.
 It’s free.